MontaServices/checkout-api-wrapper/README.md

 ### Usage

-Instantiate and use the API like thus:
+Instantiate and use the API like this example from Magento:

 ```php
 use Monta\CheckoutApiWrapper\Objects\Settings;